Welcome to the L.I.G.H.T. Mini-Course Information page!

 The L.I.G.H.T.
 Guidebook for the 2019-2020 year is now available!
 Details on everything we offer for high school teens will be included!

 ***Please Note that there will be some changes to the L.I.G.H.T. program for TEENS who will be NEW to the program!
 Teens currently attending (or enrolled) in the L.I.G.H.T. program will still complete the same requirements for the Sacrament of Confirmation.
+Please contact us in the office for more information or to set-up a meeting to go over the program in person.

 For teens who have (or are close to) completed the L.I.G.H.T. requirements: The next sign-up for the sacrament of Confirmation preparation will begin January 2020. * Only those teens who have completed requirements may register for the sacramental program.
 Get more information here!